p0w3rsh3ll/SEC505/Laptop-Setup-README-NOW.txt

 -----------------------------------------------------

 Please start your Windows Server virtual machine now.
-It will be used immediately after the course begins.
+It will be used immediately once the course begins.

 If you don't have a Windows Server VM, please tell the instructor as soon as possible!